GeoGe2020/academic-kickstart/content/en/home/slider.md

   #   Activate the button by specifying a URL and button label below.
   #   Deactivate by commenting out parameters, prefixing lines with `#`.
   cta_label = "I am interested!"
-  cta_url = "mailto:gezhiyuan@cup.edu.cn"
+  cta_url = "files/PostDoc_2021.pdf"
   cta_icon_pack = "fas"
-  cta_icon = "concierge-bell"
+  cta_icon = "cat"

 [[item]]
-  title = "Postdoc opportunity"
-  content = "I am looking for one postdoc working on the interaction between salt tectonics and sedimentation.
-If you are interested and have good programming skills, you are welcome to apply." align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Research opportunity" content = "I am looking for one or two research assistants at undergraduate level working on a project.
+It can be developed into bacholar thesis.
+If you are interested and have good seismic interpretation and programming skills, you are welcome to drop me an email with your cv or a short introduction." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
-  overlay_color = "#333"  # An HTML color value.
+  overlay_color = "#C0C0C0"  # An HTML color value.
   overlay_img = "headers/bubbles-wide.jpg"  # Image path relative to your `static/img/` folder.
-  overlay_filter = 0  # Darken the image.
+  overlay_filter = 0.5  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).
   #   Activate the button by specifying a URL and button label below.
   #   Deactivate by commenting out parameters, prefixing lines with `#`.
   cta_label = "I am interested!"
-  cta_url = "files/PostDoc_2021.pdf"
+  cta_url = "mailto:gezhiyuan@cup.edu.cn"
   cta_icon_pack = "fas"
   cta_icon = "concierge-bell"

 # [[item]]
 #  title = "Left"
 #  content = "I am left aligned :smile:"